tf2-automatic/tf2-automatic/CONTRIBUTING.md

 Nx automatically loads environment variables from [different files](https://nx.dev/recipes/environment-variables/define-environment-variables).
 To configure an application, create a file called `.env.local` inside the application directory.
 Environment variable files are ignored using the .gitignore file, but please make sure you don't commit any secret values.

+## Building docker images

+If you want to build a docker image of an application, then you first need to compile the application.
+For example, if you want to build an image for the bot, then use `npx nx build bot`.
+To build a docker image, then use `docker build -f ./apps/bot/Dockerfile -t bot .` when in the root of the repository, or `docker build -f Dockerfile -t bot ../../` if you are inside the bot folder.

 ## Contributing

 Commits need to follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).
 Commit message linting has been set up to force you to follow the format.
 To ensure you follow the format, you can stage your changes and then use `npm run commit` to interactively create a commit message.